-- recognises related amounts (being contributions by owners, lease liability, financial instruments, provisions, revenue or contract liability arising from a contract with a customer); and
+On initial recognition of an asset, the Entity recognises related amounts (being contributions by owners, lease liability, financial instruments, provisions).

-- recognises income immediately in profit or loss as the difference between the initial carrying amount of the asset and the related amount.
+The Entity recognises income immediately in profit or loss as the difference between the initial carrying amount of the asset and the related amount.